shoumikdc/transduction/README.md

 # Transduction in Multimode Bosonic Systems
 Author: Shoumik Chowdhury (@shoumikdc); March '19 - Present.

 This is a repo of Mathematica notebooks for implementing the symplectic decoupling and swapping protocols for multimode quantum transduction.
-See reference: https://arxiv.org/abs/2007.02385
+See reference -- [arXiv:2007.02385](https://arxiv.org/abs/2007.02385)

 ### Organization
 - (v0) Python scripts with numerical tools for handling symplectic matrices and Groebner bases.